Lloyd M. Mustin: Early life and career

-Mustin entered the United States Naval Academy in 1928.
-Upon graduation in 1932, he was assigned to the cruiser Augusta (CA-31).
+Mustin entered the United States Naval Academy in 1928 and graduated in 1932.
+His academy classmates included Richard Best, Bruce McCandless, and Henry Munson.
+After graduation, he was assigned to the cruiser Augusta (CA-31).
 She was commanded in Mustin's time by three future four-star admirals, among them Captain Chester W. Nimitz.
 He carried Nimitz's lessons with him throughout the remainder of his career.
 After four years he was transferred to the destroyer Lamson (DD 367), in which he served two years.
 After instruction in ordnance engineering at the Naval Postgraduate School and the Massachusetts Institute of Technology (MS 1940) he became assistant production officer at the Naval Gun Factory, Washington, D.C., and took part in developing the Mark 14 gunsight.

 At the outbreak of World War II, Mustin was assistant gunnery officer in the cruiser Atlanta (CL 51) and was aboard when she was sunk during the Battle for Guadalcanal on the night of 13 November 1942.
 He survived the sinking and landed on Guadalcanal with survivors and served there for three months with the small naval unit attached to the First Marine Division For his three-month service at Guadalcanal, Mustin was decorated with the Navy Commendation Medal with Combat "V".

 In 1943–1944 he had consecutive duty in the cruisers San Diego (CL 53) and Miami (CL 89).
 For outstanding service in the latter he received a second Navy Commendation Medal.
 He next served as gunnery, radar, and CIC officer on the staff of Commander Battleship Squadron Two, Vice Admiral Willis A. Lee Jr., USN, and in the summer of 1945 was with Admiral Lee in establishing the Operational Development Force, as gunnery, radar, and CIC officer.